Senator Leila de Lima

 The Tom Lantos Human Rights Commission hosted a briefing titled Parliamentarians at Risk Around the World with a presentation by Vicente de Lima, brother of imprisoned Senator Leila de Lima (September 19, 2019, TLHRC).

-The US Senate voted to pass a resolution condemning the Government of the Philippines for its continued detention of Senator Leila De Lima, calling fo rher immediate release, and other purpose (January 8, 2020, US Senate).
+The US Senate voted to pass a resolution condemning the Government of the Philippines for its continued detention of Senator Leila De Lima calling for her immediate release (January 8, 2020, US Senate).